Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    3. To avoid delay associated with the TCP handshake, the ingest source SHOULD use persistent TCP connections.

    4. To avoid head of line blocking, the ingest source SHOULD use multiple parallel TCP connections to transfer the streaming presentation that it is generating.
-For example, the ingest source SHOULD POST each representation in a media presentation over a different TCP connection.
+For example, the ingest source SHOULD POST each representation (e.g., CMAF track) in a media presentation over a different TCP connection.

-   5. The [=ingest source=] SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length of the request is unknown at the start of transmission or to support use cases that require low latency.
+   5. The [=ingest source=] SHOULD use the chunked transfer encoding option for the HTTP POST command when the content length of the request is unknown at the start of transmission or to support the low-latency use cases.

-### Unique Segment and Manifest Naming ### {#DASH_Ingest_naming}
+### Unique Segment and Manifest Naming ### {#interface-2-naming}

    1. The ingest source MUST ensure all [=media objects=] (video segments, audio segments, initialization segments and caption segments) have unique paths.